 Sash windows – what to do about staff beads that stick proud?

 On sash windows it is common for the staff beads to be fitted badly or they simply stick out further than the surface of the frame (as shown in the illustration).
 The "sandwich" of magnets on the back of the glazing panel are altogether just over 5mm thick - consequently the inner panel surface can bridge a bulge of up to 5mm.
 If your staff beads stick out more than this then you can probably refit them (correctly) which is generally a good thing to do, with a little repainting afterwards.
 Or you could replace them with a smaller staff bead.
 Or thicken the adhesive on the frame-side magnets by laminating it with an extra layer or two of our Extra High Bond Adhesive (from our Accessories Shop).
 Should you choose to do the latter then please note that these adhesives grip permanently instantly, so you have to be super careful when laminating.
-Or, you may need to bulk out the sufaces were the magnets must go with either our Flat PVCu strip fixed with some Extra High Bond Adhesive (both in our Accessories Shop) or a light batten all around the frame.
+Or, you may need to bulk out the surfaces were the magnets must go with either our Flat PVCu strip fixed with some Extra High Bond Adhesive (both in our Accessories Shop) or a light batten all around the frame.
 If this is not entirely clear then we recommend you order a free sample from us, then try placing this up against your window frame.
-NOTE: for these last two suggestions please remember the depth of the Centre Bridging Timber will need to be adjusted.
+NOTE: when bulking out please remember the depth of the Centre Bridging Timber will need to be adjusted.

 If you are painting your windows in advance of Extraglaze Secondary Glazing it is very important to do this to a professional standard.
 This would include removal of loose paint, a good sanding down, cleaning with methylated spirits (use white spirit for oil based paints), and primer applied before undercoat or top coats.